Piperine – Product Information

 Is piperine a dietary supplement?

-No. Piperine is a natural alkaloid found in black pepper and gives the spice its pungency and bitter taste.
+No. Piperine is a natural alkaloid found in black pepper.
 The raw material or source is the piper nigrum plant.

 What is the half-life of piperine?